-Most of the day-to-day pastoral care we offer each other is given informally as our members listen to each other after worship, in Housegroups or in the many contexts in which we meet.
+Most of the day-to-day pastoral care we offer each other at Solihull Methodist Church is given informally as our members listen to each other after worship, in Housegroups or in the many contexts in which we meet.

 A more structured way of caring is through our pastoral visitors who take out the monthly magazine The Messenger and offer a listening ear if required.
 If you would like to receive the Messenger and have a regular visit please let us know.